-During 2018, our board of directors met five times.
-In that year, each director attended at least 75% of the total number of meetings held during such director's term of service by the board of directors and each committee of the board of directors on which such director served, except for Dr. Hill, who attended 67% of such meetings.
+During 2021, our board of directors met six times.
+In that year, each director attended at least 87% of the total number of meetings held during such director's term of service by the board of directors and each committee of the board of directors on which such director served.